Find out about campaigning with us for more and better support for kinship carers and their families.

 Click on the link below to take you to the section you'd like to read:

-The digital toolkit, including ‘Your Complete Guide to Kinship Care Week 2025’ is packed full of ideas to help you get planning and raise awareness of kinship care during the Week.
+Here you can find a few resources, including ‘Your Complete Guide to Kinship Care Week 2026’ which is packed full of ideas to help you get planning and raise awareness of kinship care during the Week.
 The resources include logos, social media posts, posters, press releases and template letters and emails.

 "Fostering is a well-known term; why isn’t kinship care?"